Boulder Officer Resigns Following Confrontation With Naropa University Student

 BOULDER, Colo.
-(CBS4) – A Boulder police officer has resigned after his department says he violated two rules when he questioned and followed a Naropa University student who was outside his home.
-The situation — which was captured on video — drew criticism for what the student, Zayd Atkinson, said was an instance of racial profiling.
+(CBS4) – John Smyly, a Boulder police officer, has resigned after his department says he violated two rules when he questioned and followed a Naropa University student who was outside his home.
+The situation — which was captured on video — drew criticism for what student Zayd Atkinson said was an instance of racial profiling.

-On March 1 the officer stopped Atkinson while he was picking up trash next to the building he lives in using a pole and asked him numerous questions.
+On March 1 Smyly stopped Atkinson while he was picking up trash next to the building he lives in using a pole and asked him numerous questions.
 Body camera video of the incident that was released on Thursday shows Atkinson getting upset after the officer asked him what unit he lives in and asking him to provide identification that showed his address.
-The officer said he was concerned Atkinson might have been trespassing.
+Smyly said he was concerned Atkinson might have been trespassing.

 Atkinson showed a Naropa ID but at one point refused to comply with the officer’s orders anymore and began picking up trash once more.
 The officer requested backup and followed him, ordering him to sit down.